Anamt761/Personality-Code/README.md

 - XGBoost: Gradient boosting models
 - TensorFlow: For neural network models
 - Transformers: For fine-tuning pre-trained models
+- Gensim: For Word2Vec and GloVe embeddings
+- sentence-transformers: For advanced BERT sentence embeddings

+- Embeddings Used
+-
+Word2Vec: Pre-trained word vectors for semantic understanding.

+GloVe: Global Vectors for word representation.

+Sentence Embeddings: A transformer-based model for sentence embeddings using sentence-transformers.

 **5. Run the Notebook**
 Launch Notebook and open the Openness_Personality_Trait_NS.ipynb file